ristoryti/M5StickC-WLED-Audio-Source/README.md

 **WiFi Configuration Portal** - Input wifi credentials in browser
 **Real-time Display** - Audio levels and frequency spectrum visualization
-**Manual Controls** - Adjust gain, brightness, and transmission on/off
+**Button Controls** - Adjust gain, brightness, and transmission on/off
 **WebUI** - Fine gain control and gain presets, accessible by typing the ip of the device to a web browser

 ## Requirements